New photography studio opens on Mill Street

-Druyor, 28, relocated from Phoenix, Az. to Danville in July, when his wife began her residency as a neurologist for Geisinger.
+Druyor, 28, relocated from Phoenix, Arizona to Danville in July, when his wife began her residency as a neurologist for Geisinger.

 Druyor has been doing photography as a business for about seven years, he said on Tuesday.
 In Erie, while his wife was in medical school, he co-owned a studio.